BhanuPratapSingh3010/Sentence-Constructor/README.md

-# Fill in the Blanks Quiz 🧠
+# Sentence Constructor Assignment

 This is a small React-based quiz project that asks users to fill in the blanks from a sentence.
-It's built to help users test their knowledge while racing against a 30-second timer ⏱️ per question.
+It's built to help users test their knowledge while racing against a 30-second timer per question.

-## 🔧 Features
+## Features

 - Interactive fill-in-the-blank style questions
 - 30-second countdown timer per question